FelixKohlhas/MIT_Hackathon_2025/README.md

 Due to the impact of global warming, the number and severity of extreme weather events, such as storms, floods and wildfires due to droughts, have been on the rise and will continue to rise for the foreseeable future.

-To be better prepared for events such as this, we have built a prototype system named “525” (five-two-five).
+To be better prepared for events such as these, we have built a prototype system named “525” (five-two-five).
 It is an AI-based, highly automated Disaster Assessment Platform that allows not just government officials and first responders but also members of the community to keep an overview of the situation and optimize rescue efforts.

 It is designed to be a dashboard of all information available at the time, with a backend that can autonomously acquire and analyze new data in the background.
 In order be more resilient to events such as power outages and disruption of internet infrastructure, the system allows input and output of data as speech though phone calls.
 This also gives it a more human character and may provide additional emotional support to affected inhabitants.